-- For estimating the transfer functions for diffusion and time uncertainty, whose inverses are used to correct the signal and noise spectra (Eqs.
-4), we use numerical simulations since no closed form expressions are available.
+For estimating the transfer functions for diffusion and time uncertainty, the inverses of which are used to correct the signal and noise spectra (Eq.
+4), we use numerical simulations, since no closed form expressions are available.
 For this, we create surrogate records mimicking the individual core arrays and simulate the effects of diffusion and time uncertainty on the surrogate spectra of the stacked records.
 We model the firn diffusion as the convolution of the original time series with a Gaussian kernel (Johnsen et al., 2000).
-The width of the kernel is set by the diffusion length σ, which is site-specific and a function of depth.
+The width of the kernel is set by the diffusion length σ , which is site-specific and a function of depth.
 For modelling the time uncertainty we use the approach of Comboul et al. (2014).
-Model parameters are the rates of missing and double-counted annual layers which we set to match the reported time uncertainties of the isotope records.
+Model parameters are the rates of missing and double-counted annual layers, which we set to match the reported time uncertainties of the isotope records.
 Appendix B gives a detailed description of the simulations including the estimated transfer functions (Fig. B1).
-Because the diffusion correction (\$\overline{G}^{-1}\$ in Eqs.
-4) strongly amplifies both the raw spectra as well as their uncertainties on the fast frequencies, we restrict our analyses to the frequency region where the estimated transfer function \$\overline{G}\$ > 0.5, equivalent to a correction factor < 2 in Eqs.
-4. - This avoids large uncertainties and translates to a maximum frequency that is used for the analyses (hereafter: cutoff frequency) of $1/5 \text{ yr}^{-1}$ for DML1, $1/8.5 \text{ yr}^{-1}$ for DML2 and $1/2.8 \text{ yr}^{-1}$ for WAIS (Fig. B1).
+Because the diffusion correction ($\overline{\mathcal{G}}^{-1}$ in Eq.
+4) strongly amplifies both the raw spectra as well as their uncertainties on the fast frequencies, we restrict our analyses to the frequency region where the estimated transfer function, $\overline{\mathcal{G}}$, assumes values ≥ 0.5 , equivalent to a correction factor ≤ 2 in Eq.
+(4).
+This avoids large uncertainties and translates to a maximum frequency that is used for the analyses (hereafter the cut-off frequency) of $1/5 \text{ yr}^{-1}$ for DML1, $1/8.5 \text{ yr}^{-1}$ for DML2 and $1/2.8 \text{ yr}^{-1}$ for WAIS (Fig. B1).